apex/up/docs/07-guides.md

      ⠧ confirm: up-example.com
 ```

 AWS requires email verification to prove you own the domain.
+It will attempt to send an email to all of the following emails:

+- administrator@your_domain_name
+- hostmaster@your_domain_name
+- postmaster@your_domain_name
+- webmaster@your_domain_name
+- admin@your_domain_name

+See [Validate Domain Ownership](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) for more information.

 After clicking "I Approve" in the email, the output will resume and you'll see some new resources Up will be creating.

 ```
 Add AWS::ApiGateway::DomainName